Thiruvananthapuram Metro: History

 Global tenders were floated for the Thiruvananthapuram Monorail.
 The deadline for technical bids was extended from 1 October 2013 to 15 October.
 However, a consortium led by Bombardier Transportation was the only firm that expressed an interest before the deadline.
 Pre-bid queries had also been made by Japanese firm Hitachi, Malaysian firm Scomi, and firms from the United Kingdom, South Korea, and China.
 The tender for the proposed project only received one bid, so a second tender had to be issued.
 The deadline for bids was extended again to 15 April.

 Bombardier Transportation, Hitachi, Afcons, Scomi, and Larsen and Toubro expressed interest in the second round of tender submissions.
 A pre-bid meeting was held in New Delhi on 20 February 2014.
 Bidding on the Kozhikode and Thiruvananthapuram projects was delayed by the model code of conduct coming into effect prior to the 2014 Lok Sabha elections.

 On 28 August 2014, the State Government decided to use Metro, instead of Monorail, in Thiruvananthapuram and Kozhikode, mainly due to cost overruns.
-Though slightly costlier, Metro has several advantages, such as easy raising of capacity, DMRC's expertise in the field and more number of companies who can bid for the project.
+Though slightly costlier, Metro has several advantages, such as easy raising of capacity, DMRC's expertise in the field and more companies who can bid for the project.

+The new Thiruvananthapuram Metro is based on the Comprehensive Mobility Plan (CMP) for the city, which projected a high traffic volume in the future.
+According to the plan, the proposed Thiruvananthapuram Metro will have two corridors covering 42.1 km, connecting significant parts of the city.
+The Kochi Metro Rail Ltd (KMRL) submitted a DPR to the state government, marking a significant milestone in the development of this project.

+In the 2025-2026 Kerala Budget, Finance minister KN Balagopal announced that work on the first phase of the Thiruvananthapuram Metro will commence in 2025-26, while plans are also being developed for the Kozhikode Metro.

 Plan

-The Thiruvananthapuram line will start from Technocity and terminate at Karamana covering a distance of 22.537 km with 19 stations, along the old NH 47.
+The Thiruvananthapuram line will start from Technocity and terminate at Pallichal covering a distance of 27.4 km with 24 stations, along the old NH 47.
 Slight accommodations were made for the proposed flyovers at Kazhakuttam, Sreekaryam and Ulloor.
 Special spans are proposed where the line crosses the railway line at Railway Km 221/6-8.
 The car depot is located on a 12.5 hectares of Government land near the CRPF Camp at Pallipuram.

-The project will be built in 3 phases.
-Stations would be located at Technocity, Pallippuram, Kaniyapuram, Kazhakootam Junction, Karyavattom, Gurumandiram, Pangappara, Sreekariyam, Pongumoodu, Ulloor, Kesavadasapuram, Pattom, Plamood, Palayam, Secretariat, Thampanoor, Killipalam, and Karamana.
-The line will be built in three phases.

-Route 1 covers a distance of 7 km from Technocity to Kariavattom.
-It is expected to be commissioned 30 months after the contractor is finalised.

-The metro will have provisions for extension towards the south up to Neyyattinkara as well as towards north to Attingal.
-There is another proposal to extend the network to Thiruvananthapuram International Airport.
+The second route of 14.7 km was planned from Killipalam to Kazhakoottam via Technopark, Lulu Mall, Chacka and Eanchakkal.
+Eanchakkal to Killipalam is proposed as underground lane.